n8n-io/n8n-docs/docs/integrations/builtin/credentials/ciscomeraki.md

 This is a credential-only node.
 Refer to [Custom API operations](/integrations/custom-operations/) to learn more.
 View [example workflows and related content](https://n8n.io/integrations/cisco-meraki/){:target=_blank .external-link} on n8n's website.

-## Using API Key
+## Using API key

 To configure this credential, you'll need:

-- An **API Key**

-Refer to the [Cisco Meraki Obtaining your Meraki API Key documentation](https://developer.cisco.com/meraki/api-v1/authorization/#obtaining-your-meraki-api-key){:target=_blank .external-link} for instructions on getting your API Key.
+- An **API Key**: Refer to the [Cisco Meraki Obtaining your Meraki API Key documentation](https://developer.cisco.com/meraki/api-v1/authorization/#obtaining-your-meraki-api-key){:target=_blank .external-link} for instructions on getting your API Key.